PennyAI-EU/PennyAI-Dashboard/PROJECT.md

 **Teacher assignment rules**
 Staging deployment pipeline verified 5 August 2026.
+Staging moved to Preview scope for deployment protection — 6 August 2026
 - Admin assigns teacher at enrollment
 - Assignment is changeable later
 - Student can exist temporarily with no teacher (just-enrolled, not yet assigned)